Hazelfire/thesis/index.md

 - Comparing past projects that have been completed by ITPs (RQ3)
 - Comparing progress on usability issues about ITPs (RQ2)

+The living review will be implemented using the Elm framework[@elm_lang_book].
+Elm is a functional programming language for web applications, and acts like other web frameworks such as React, Vue and Angular.
+Elm was chosen due to it being suitability for data representation, being very fast and small, and having a strong enough type system to prevent all runtime errors.

 ### General features of about ITPs
 To compare between different ITPs, general features about them need to be collected.